-When the seasons change I like to make a new project for the front entrance and since Christmas is here it was time for something new.
+When the seasons change I like to make a new project for the front entrance of our home and since Christmas is here it was time for something new.

 Supplies List and Getting Started

-- Stencils, paint and ribbon – Come from any Craft store like Hobby Lobby or Michaels.
+- Stencil brush, paint and ribbon – Come from any Craft store like Hobby Lobby or Michaels.

 Stenciling and Ribbon

-I’m still learning and improving with this stencil thing; believe I may have figured out where things go wrong.
-This sign turned out better and my next project will continue on the path of improvement.
+I’m still learning and improving with this stencil thing; believe I may have figured out where things were going wrong in the past.

 Get my new and improved stencil tips here.

-I love these stencils because they’re fun and they match my personality.
-The quality is also great making them great for repeated use.
+I love these stencils because they’re high quaility and they match my personality.

-A hanger was also necessary so I glued and used a couple screws to attach the ribbon, it worked perfectly.
+A few other details included a hanger that I hot glued and used a couple small screws to secure.

 The rest of the ribbon was added using craft glue and just tying off in knots.
-This was mainly incorporate to cover the flaws from the wood to present a nice clean finish.
+This was mainly incorporated to cover the flaws from the wood to present a nice clean finish.